dtettarasar/otis-ai/README.md

-# otis-ai
+# Papyrus-AI
-Otis AI: Your Digital SEO Scribe!
+Papyrus AI: Your Digital SEO Scribe!

 ## Connect your Database first
 create a .env file and store in it the connection string, using the variable name "DB_URL"